zoot101/snapraid-daily/README.md

 The end hooks are now called here one-by-one if specified in the config file.
 If the any of the end hooks exit in error, the script will print a warning and still continue so that the final notification(s) are sent.

 The end hooks are also ran in the event of error conditions for SnapRAID touch/diff/sync/scrub operations above.
+If for example one stops a list of services with the start hook(s), this means that the services are always restarted via the end hook(s) regardless of the outcome of the script.

 ## Step 9 - Send Final Notification Email

 If no errors are detected during the touch, sync and scrub, or just touch & sync, or just scrub (depending on whether the **-s, \--sync-only** or **-c, \--scrub-only** arguments are used):

-If emails are enabled, the final condensed log file for the email is sent to the user.
-This will contain an concise output of all the operations carried out and what the result was.
+If emails on success are not disabled, the final condensed log file for the email is sent to the user.
+This will contain an concise output of all the operations carried out and what the result was (an example is shown below).

 ## Step 10 - Run Notification Hooks if Given